Mawr College Library Special Collections

 Ownership & Literary Rights

-The Rita Rubenstein Heller Collection on the Bryn Mawr Summer School for Women Workers in Industry is the physical property of the Special Collections Department, Bryn Mawr College Library.
+The Rita Rubinstein Heller Collection on the Bryn Mawr Summer School for Women Workers in Industry is the physical property of the Special Collections Department, Bryn Mawr College Library.
 Literary rights, including copyright, belong to the authors or their legal heirs and assigns.